 I have been a member of the OPP Veterans' Association since my retirement in 2004.
-Shortly after joining Chapter 18, I became the secretary-treasurer of the Chapter and continue to hold the chapter's Secretary position.
+Shortly after joining Chapter 18, I became the secretary-treasurer.
+I recently relocated to Hamilton and transferred membership to Chapter 3 Burlington

 I was also involved in the administration of the OPP Youth Foundation for several years.